eitanyaffe/hpipe/README.md

 --------------------------------------------------------------------------------
 # Prerequisites

-The tool requires docker (https://www.docker.com) and a perl interpreter.
-All work is done with a docker container, making the tool compatible with any system that supports docker.
+The hpipe tool requires docker (https://www.docker.com) and a perl interpreter.
+All work is done within a docker container, making the tool compatible with most linux systems.
+The tool was tested under CentoOS 6.9.

-Deconseq.
-TBD: Make it optional.

-Genebank.
-For downloading ref genomes.
-TBD: Have local copy of ref genomes.

 --------------------------------------------------------------------------------
 # Installation

-Use a working directory of your choice.
+Select a working directory of your choice.
 Here we use /work/hpipe as an example.

 1. Get source code from github.
 %> mkdir -p /work
 %> cd /work
 %> git clone https://github.com/eitanyaffe/hpipe.git

-This will download the hpile files into /work/hpipe.
+This will download hpipe into /work/hpipe.

 2. Set the environment variable HPIPE_DIR.
-For example, if using bash, add the following to your .bashrc: export HPIPE_DIR=/work/hpipe
+For example, if using bash, add the following line to your .bashrc: export HPIPE_DIR=/work/hpipe

 3. Add the $HPIPE_DIR/hpipe.pl wrapper script to your path.
 Either copy the